GabrielMorris/writeasly/README.md

 #### Logout

-Logs a user out.
+Logs a user out and invalidates their current access token.
 Returns code 204 for success, 400 for missing auth token, and 404 for an invalid token.

 ```
 client.authenticate(username, password)